vallenassteffano-a11y/sirv-covid-peru/README.md

 ## Notes

 The optimizer setup was adapted from a Stack Overflow discussion on least-squares SIR fitting; the Euler implementation follows a Plus Maths article.
+The vaccination rate function v(t) used in `fit_parameters.py` and `sirv_simulation.py` is a degree-5 polynomial trendline fitted in Excel to `vaccinations_peru.csv` (see `vaccination_fit.png`); its coefficients were copied in by hand rather than computed at runtime.